 It’s why we care so much about LeBron James Jr., Zaire Wade and Arch Manning, who, by the way, looks poised to be the nation’s next great quarterback.

-After the Aggies lost running back Jashaun Corbin to a season-ending hamstring injury last September and running back Vernon Jackson to a career-ending neck injury that same month, A&M freshman running back Isaiah Spiller took the reigns in the backfield.
+After the Aggies lost running back Jashaun Corbin to a season-ending hamstring injury in 2019 and running back Vernon Jackson to a career-ending neck injury the same month, A&M freshman running back Isaiah Spiller took the reigns in the backfield.
+He hasn’t looked back since.

 Spiller was part of A&M’s monster recruiting class that finished No. 3 in the country.
 The former four-star prospect didn’t enter college with as lofty of expectations as Bronny Jr. or the next Manning prodigy, but he does have a legacy to fulfill.